 - Under current California law, it is a misdemeanor to post information about reproductive health care patients or providers with the intent of using that information to commit a crime involving violence or threat of violence against them.
-AB 2099 makes it possible for the D.A. to file a violation of these provisions as a felony if the posting and subsequent action by another person results in bodily injury. - AB 2099 provides more serious recourse against individuals who personally, or otherwise foment violence or the threat of violence, or work to inhibit or prevent an individual's Constitutional rights, including their access to reproductive health care.
+AB 2099 makes a violation of these provisions a felony if the posting and subsequent action by another person results in bodily injury. - AB 2099 provides more serious recourse against individuals who personally, or otherwise foment violence or the threat of violence, or work to inhibit or prevent an individual's Constitutional rights, including their access to reproductive health care.
 Prosecutors will have latitude to pursue felony charges as they deem fit based upon the severity of the actions taken and the circumstances. - AB 2099 further increases legal protections for reproductive health care providers and patients commensurate with the risk they face.
 It preempts escalations in extremist violence, and protects the rights of individuals seeking and providing necessary healthcare.